rrcobb/backgammon/Readme.md

 got the html build working again, with the new binary game setup.

 The api changed a bit between the two versions -- takeTurn now returns [Move, Game] which means we can't just assign it.
-There are still some rendering todos, especially showing / changing strategies.

 Maybe also displaying the valid moves (as a precursor to allowing human vs. AI play, or human vs. human play)

-## Okay, enough messing around

-todo:
+## TODO

+- first roll // first turn
+- starting roll
+- doubling cube
+- scorekeeping between games

+- show the valid moves
+- show what moved (arrows? shadows?)
+- display about the strategy
+  - show probabilities of hits / other events
+  - show current pip count for each player
+  - highlight blots
+  - highlight primes

 - evaluation / strategy comparison
+- implement ai strategies
 - play against the ai
+- interactive mode / "human player" strategy -- play against the AI
 - fuzz / property testing
 - eventually, if the game really needs faster play, we can try optimizing again
   - parallelize, maybe bun workers
   - see if we can find hotspots and optimize them down
 - knip cleanup
-- doubling cube!